spinach/FantasyPremierLeague.py/README.md

 _Warning: If you get an SSLError issue, then try using the [python3 branch](https://github.com/spinach/FantasyPremierLeague-Api.py/tree/python3).
 More details about the issue can be found in [#2](/../../issues/2)._

-Voila, you should be able to see 2 csv files created at the root of your project
+Voila, you should be able to see 2 csv files created at the output folder of your project

+Also if you want to run in debug mode now add argument `-d True` or `--debug True` in above command line

 ### How to Contribute
 This is just an example of what you can do with the fpl apis.
 I'm sure there are lots of cool ideas, so feel free to suggest by submitting an issue, or even write it yourself and send me a PR :)